chenyx04/Spectral-Stitching/Description.md

 <br>

+This algorithm is shown to be information-theoretically optimal for various statistical models with locality.
 Details can be found in the following paper:

 * Yuxin Chen, Govinda Kamath, Changho Suh, and David Tse,  "[Community recovery in graphs with locality](http://proceedings.mlr.press/v48/chena16.html)," *International Conference on Machine Learning*, pp. 689-698, June 2016.